geudde/attic-chest/pages/13.reference/01.porden/docs.md

 " Or weep once more Lymnoria's fatal smiles,
 " Her heart obdurate and successful wiles.
-" Too late ! — my voice your life or death declares :
+" Too late ! — my voice your life or death declares:
 " Escape is hopeless ! fruitless are your prayers !
 " Think not, vain girl ! to share Marino's throne,
 '" And claim those honours which are mine alone:
 " In vain shall Alfred his lost love bewail,
-" In vain Marino boast thy ravish'd Veil ;
+" In vain Marino boast thy ravish'd Veil;
 " The charm that binds in ocean realms to dwell,
 " Will aid my arts to fix thee in this cell,
 " While I regain the heart thy wiles have won,
 " And mount the throne thou dost but feign to shun.'

-She spoke : at her command the waves that spread
+She spoke: at her command the waves that spread
 A mass of fleecy clouds above their head,
 In many a pendant column, forming slow,
 Sinks towards the ground — the river boils below.